This article provides vital information that should be considered when staying with friends or family during a vacation.

 Lodging is one of the biggest expenses when planning a trip or vacation.
 Due to that fact, you may feel inclined to reduce those costs by staying with friends or family.
-Nowadays, there are other options like couch surfing, staying with a host family, or a stay in exchange for working in the property.
+Nowadays, there are other options like Couchsurfing, staying with a host family, or a stay in exchange for working in the property.

 There may be a wide array of options but there is one commonality.
 You are staying at someone else’s house.

 In my experience, most family members (or long time friends) would be more than happy to host you for a couple of days.
 However, things can turn sour pretty quickly if you do not take the necessary precautions or manage your expectation in a realistic way.